 As always, our residents, prospective residents, and associates continue to be our top priority.
-The great news is that we’re now working through a strategic, phased re-opening of our communities’ amenity spaces considering each state’s re-opening plan.
+The great news is that we’re now working through a strategic re-opening of our communities – including accepting visitors in to our leasing offices.
 The global pandemic has established new norms for all of us.
-In order to continue minimizing the spread of COVID-19, everybody needs to be more cautious, including by taking steps such as social distancing and wearing face masks to protect each other.
-In response, you’ll see new signage for reopening our communities’ amenity spaces.
+In order to continue minimizing the spread of COVID-19, everybody needs to be more cautious, including steps such as social distancing and wearing face masks, which is required throughout our communities in all public spaces, to protect each other.
 We need each other to safeguard and protect human health whether you’re looking for a home with us or you’re already calling us home.

 We are offering options for live virtual tours, video tours and self-guided tours.
 Simply contact the community you’re interested in to set up a tour, either by calling us or through our websites.
 We also invite you to take advantage of our 3D floor plan tours, online photo galleries, online applications and online leasing.
 We have a new program called Keyboard to Keys that will help you find a home and move in without ever stepping foot into our leasing office – 100% contactless.
 We’re here for you to find what you need – a place to call home.